linux-china/zawk/info/stdlib.md

 ### email

-`send(from, to, subject, body)`: from and to are email address, and body is text content.
+`send_email(from, to, subject, body)`: from and to are email address, and body is text content.

 Environment variables for email sending: